kkapitan/CodeLibrary/README.md

 adding kind of readme file to every code, which contains important pieces of information such as detailed instructions how to use it, what is the input/output and some significant assumptions we made during the process of implementation.
-We are also providing information about the problems (usually from spoj.com and spoj.pl) solved by explicit or implicit (i.e. some easy modification) useage of a particular algo.
+We are also providing information about the problems (usually from spoj.com and spoj.pl) solved by explicit or implicit (i.e. some easy modification) usage of a particular algo.

 You may consider it as a spoiler in some case, so be aware that our intention is to deliver you a confirmation of correctness of a particular implementation, not a detailed solution.